 In Japan, over 200 clinics are using AAPE with a clinical hair program for hair regrowth.
 The brand AAPE is approved by dermatologists and medical professionals from Korea, Japan and USA.

-There are various places from which one can purchase AAPE (e.g., here and here and here), but I would not trust this kind of experimentation unless a well known hair transplant surgeon is willing to buy this product and work with you.
-It also seems like other companies produce their own AAPE-type products too, but buyer beware and these products might be illegal to import in many parts of the world.
-I WOULD CERTAINLY NOT RISK USING ANY OF THIS STUFF BY MYSELF FOR NOW.
+There are various places from which one can purchase AAPE (largely Asia based companies), but I would not trust this kind of experimentation unless a well known hair transplant surgeon is willing to buy this product and work with you.
+It also seems like some companies produce their own AAPE-type products too, but buyer beware and these products might be illegal to import in many parts of the world.
+I would certainly not risk using any of this stuff on myself for now.